 As part of a flurry of activity before the 100th day of his presidency, President Trump signed an Executive Order instructing the Department of the Interior to review all national monuments over 100,000 acres designated by previous Presidents using the Antiquities Act since 1996 – with the new monument in Maine thrown in for good measure.
 This EO puts the fate of our parks and monuments in the hands of Secretary of the Interior, Ryan Zinke.
-But the public has a chance to weigh in!

 Though touted by the administration as a simple review, there are serious concerns that it’s just a pretense to advance efforts to eliminate or roll back monument designations.
 No President has undertaken such a review since the Antiquities Act was created by President Theodore Roosevelt and Congress in the early 1900s.
 This unprecedented action is clearly an attempt to undermine the Antiquities Act, which protects national and cultural resources for all Americans and has been instrumental in protecting some of our country's most beloved cultural, natural and historical sites.
 Now, the Interior Department could strip protections from treasured national monuments like the Bears Ears, Rio Grande del Norte, and Grand Staircase-Escalante.